IamMQaisar/IamMQaisar/README.md

 ## Repositories

-- [Cafe Management System](https://github.com/IamMQaisar/Cafe-Management-System): A system for managing operations in a cafe, built with [mention technologies or brief description if you'd like]
+- [Cafe Management System](https://github.com/IamMQaisar/Cafe-Management-System): A desktop applicatoin for managing operations in a cafe, built with C# in Visual Studion.
 - [Scrapy-BooksToScrap](https://github.com/IamMQaisar/Scrapy-BooksToScrap): A web scraping project using Scrapy to extract book information from a website.

 Feel free to explore my repositories and reach out if you have any questions, ideas, or collaboration opportunities!